Virtual Graduate Interview – How best to prepare

 Preparation is still the key to being successful.
 By being on a virtual assessment or interview can give you an added advantage.
 You can keep notes close by including them by the side of the screen where no one will detect them.
 Ensure they are the key points you want to cover and prompts to possible questions asked.
-Remember to put the time into research into the company.
+Remember to put the time into research the company.
 This includes the culture, competitors, the role or scheme to ensure you have a full understanding before you enter the online assessment.
 Treat this as a face to face interview/assessment and ensure you are dressed to impress!
 For extra help on how to prepare, click here for interview preparation tips.

 – Check Equipment

 We find its always a good idea to try the equipment, connect with a friend/family member before the interview This is to make sure the volume/camera works.
 There is nothing worse than this all failing on the day.
 Making sure you are prepared is key.
 Don’t leave it until 5 minutes before the start time.
 Check at least a day before and again 1 hour before the interview.
 Enter the online process at least 5 minutes early as you would if you were attending the offices of a business.

 Make sure the screen has a professional background if you don’t feel your area will be tidy enough.
 There are many preset choices you can use from zoom or teams.
 Get this sorted the day before so again you can test it.